-- 7.4.5 For the purposes of clause 34 of Schedule 4A of the Act, Energy Savings which are used to create Energy Savings Certificates in accordance with clause 7.4.6 are taken to occur on the date on which the time period as determined in clause 7.4.2 ends. - 7.4.6 At the end of the time period determined by clause 7.4.2, the Accredited Certificate Provider may create Energy Savings Certificates using Energy Savings for the relevant Implementation equal to: - (a) the Energy Savings for each year in the time period other than the first year as calculated using Equation 2; less - (b) the Energy Savings for each year in the time period other than the first year as calculated for the relevant year in Equation 3, provided the Accredited Certificate Provider establishes, to the satisfaction of the Scheme Administrator, that the Energy Savings calculated in clause 7.4.6(a) have actually occurred.
+- 7.4.5 For the purposes of clause 34 of Schedule 4A of the Act, Energy Savings which are used to create Energy Savings Certificates in accordance with clause 7.4.6 are taken to occur on the date on which the time period as determined in clause 7.4.2 ends. - 7.4.6 At the end of the time period determined by clause 7.4.2, the Accredited Certificate Provider may create Energy Savings Certificates using Energy Savings for the relevant Implementation equal to: - (a) the Energy Savings for each year in the time period other than the first year as calculated using Equation 2; less provided the Accredited Certificate Provider establishes, to the satisfaction of the Scheme Administrator, that the Energy Savings calculated in clause 7.4.6(a) have actually occurred.